meshenger-app/meshenger-android/docs/documentation.md

 For more information see the Android documentation on [MAC Randomization Behavior](https://source.android.com/docs/core/connect/wifi-mac-randomization-behavior).

+Community mesh networks might use DHCP servers to assign IPv6 addresses based on the MAC address (EUI-64), which then makes the whole approach work and stable when also the phone uses the hardware MAC address for that network.

 ## WebRTC

 Meshenger uses [WebRTC](https://webrtc.org/), a well known library for video- and audio communication.
 It handles audio and video WebRTC also supports NAT traversal via ICE-Servers, but this feature has been turned off for Meshenger, because it is not needed.